Sauerland Germany Travel Guide

 Unique traditional village festivals throughout summer, featuring parades, traditional music, dancing, and community gatherings.

-Held in December, charming markets in many Sauerland towns.
-Enjoy a festive atmosphere with traditional crafts, food, and Glühwein.
+Held during The month of december, charming markets in many Sauerland towns.
+Enjoy a festive atmosphere with established crafts, food, and Glühwein.

 Celebrated in autumn, these functions feature traditional foods, crafts, and celebrations of the season's bounty.